 Gross Profit and Gross Margin.
-Gross profit increased from \$128.4 million, or 61.3% of revenues, in 2014 to \$154.4 million, or 58.5% of revenues, in 2015 primarily due to increasing revenue growth as noted above.
-Gross margin decreased primarily as a result of our 3D Printing (Fineline) product line having a lower gross margin than our CNC Machining (Firstcut) and Injection Molding (Protomold) product lines, revenue earned through our acquistion of Alphaform having lower gross margins than our legacy operations, the cost of increased capacity, which has not been fully leveraged, and the impact of fluctuations in foreign currency exchange rates.
+Gross profit increased from \$128.4 million in 2014 to \$154.4 million in 2015 primarily due to increasing revenue growth as noted above.
+Gross margin decreased from 61.3% of revenue in 2014 to 58.5% of revenue in 2015 primarily as a result of our 3D Printing product line having a lower gross margin than our CNC Machining and Injection Molding product lines, revenue earned through our acquisition of Alphaform having lower gross margins than our legacy operations, the cost of increased capacity, which has not been fully leveraged, and the impact of fluctuations in foreign currency exchange rates.